yiisoft/yii2/docs/guide/db-dao.md

 the queries being executed are enclosed in a `try...catch...` block.
 If all queries are executed successfully, the [[yii\db\Transaction::commit()|commit()]] method is called to commit the transaction.
-Otherwise, an exception will be triggered and caught, and the [[yii\db\Transaction::rollBack()|rollBack()]] method is called to roll back the changes made the queries prior to that failed query in the transaction.
+Otherwise, an exception will be triggered and caught, and the [[yii\db\Transaction::rollBack()|rollBack()]] method is called to roll back the changes made by the queries prior to that failed query in the transaction.

 ### Specifying Isolation Levels <a name="specifying-isolation-levels"></a>